rynbrd/shipshape/README.md

 Shipshape
 =========
-Shipshape is a set of tools for integrating Docker, etcd, and Supervisor.
+Shipshape is a set of tools for integrating Docker and etcd.
 It is currently under development.
-Until the first release this document will serve as a placeholder for proposed features and design decisions.

 Proposed Features
 -----------------